ian-dubaideveloper/Book-libary-Store-Program/README.md

 # book-store
-A small python GUI application that will store book information
+A small python GUI application that will store book information and data.